The Family

 Cecelia Smith 1900-1989

-Cecelia Smith died on November 2, 1989 and is buried at Live Oak Cemetery in Beaumont, Texas.
-Her memories, preserved in oral interviews, are invaluable for documenting life at the McFaddin-Ward House, Carriage House, and greater Beaumont community.
+Cecelia’s memories, preserved in oral interviews, were invaluable for documenting life at the McFaddin-Ward House and Carriage House and the greater Beaumont community.

 Louis Lemon 1876-1952

-An excellent cook, Louis was known for his biscuits and tea cakes, keeping them stored in a cookie jar by the kitchen window.
-Ida and W.P.H. were known to stash the famous treats in their pockets to save for later, and the grandchildren recalled how they would sneak into the kitchen for a tea cake when Louis wasn’t looking.
+Originally from Opelousas, Louisiana, Louis was first hired to be the cook at the McFaddin Family ranch around 1915 but moved to the house in the early 1920s.
+He was well-known for his biscuits and tea cakes, keeping them stored in a cookie jar by the kitchen window.
+W.P.H.
+McFaddin was known to stash the famous treats in his pockets to enjoy later at the ranch, and the grandchildren recalled how they would sneak into the kitchen for a tea cake when Louis wasn’t looking.

 Tom and Albertine Parker